-The comparative specialisation indicators in Table 8 focus on two groups of activities which are considered especially important: high- and medium-high-tech manufacturing and intensive knowledge services.
-Although the trend was slightly negative in the last year, causing it to lose several positions, we can see that the Basque Country continues to have one of the highest proportions of employment in high- and medium-high-tech manufacturing in Europe, Spain and the group of reference regions.
-The trend graphs show that in recent years, employment levels in high- and medium-high-tech manufacturing have been on a par with those of Germany, and above the European average and the average for the reference regions.
-However, the position with regard to knowledge-intensive services is not as favourable.
-This indicator, which was increasing until 2012, dropped after that, and only began to bounce back in the last year.
-Although it is above Spain, it remains below the average for Germany, Europe and the reference regions.
+The comparative specialisation indicators in Table 19 focus on two groups of activities which are considered especially important: high- and medium-high-tech manufacturing and knowledge-intensive services.
+The Basque Country continues to have one of the highest proportions of employment in high- and mediumhigh-tech manufacturing in Europe, Spain and the group of comparable regions.
+Although the value dropped slightly in the last year, the trend graphs show that in recent years, employment levels in high- and medium-high-tech manufacturing have been above the European average and the average for the comparable regions, as well as Spain.
+However, the position with regard to knowledgeintensive services is not as favourable.
+This indicator is trending upward, but the Basque Country still falls in the middle of the ranking in comparison with European regions and low in relation to the comparable regions.
+Although it is above Spain, it remains below the average for Germany, Europe and the comparable regions.

 The comparative analysis of specialisation is supplemented below by a detailed analysis of scientific (measured in publications), technological (through an analysis of patents) and commercial/economic specialisation (focused on exports).
-This makes it possible to determine the territory’s different fields of specialisation and supplement the description of the structural conditions, presented in section 5 of this report.
-Having a more detailed understanding of these areas helps reveal the existence of strengths to support smart specialisation strategies and detect possible deficiencies that it would be necessary to bolster.
-This analysis is developed in greater detail in the technical report which accompanies this report.
+This makes it possible to determine the territory’s different fields of specialisation.
+Having a more detailed understanding of these areas helps reveal the existence of strengths to support smart specialisation strategies and detect possible inadequacies that would be necessary to mitigate or offset.